mikalai-hryb/notes/kubernetes.md

 <summary><b>What are types of probe?</b></summary>

 * livenessProbe

   Indicates whether the container is running.
   If a liveness probe fails, Kubernetes will restart the container.
   * if you'd like your container to be killed and restarted if a probe fails
   * it can be used for long-running processes that may occasionally fail
 * readinessProbe

   Indicates whether the container is ready to respond to requests.
   If a readiness probe fails, the endpoints controller will remove the pod from the list of endpoints for the service, thus stopping traffic from being sent to it.
   * if this probe is present it means that the Pod will start without receiving any traffic and only start receiving traffic after the probe starts succeeding
   * can be configured with livenessProbe (livenessProbe will check if app is running) to make sure the backend is responding as well
   * Graceful Rollouts: Ensures that traffic is only sent to pods that are fully initialized and ready to handle requests, which is useful during rolling updates.
 * startupProbe

+  Sometimes, you have to deal with applications that require additional startup time on their first initialization.

-  Indicates whether the application within the container is started.
+  StartupProbe Indicates whether the application within the container is started.
-  All other probes are disabled if a startup probe is provided, until it succeeds
+  All other probes are disabled if a startup probe is provided, until it succeeds.
+This can be used to adopt liveness checks on slow starting containers, avoiding them getting killed by the kubelet before they are up and running.
   * in case loading large data, configuration files, or migrations during startup

 </details></li>